iinus/PWA-project/README.md

 # PWA-project.

-The goal of this PWA is to track users by giving them an unique ID.
+The goal of this PWA is to show the possibility of tracking users by giving them an unique start_url.